rydmike/flex_color_scheme/README.md

    }
 ```

+### Example 5 - The FlexColorScheme Parameters and toTheme

 We define the light theme for the app, using current theme index, selected surface style and app bar style.
 With
 the built-in 24 themes, and the three custom ones we made, we can use 27 different app themes via the setup below,
 times the five surface styles and five app bar variants.